MicrosoftDocs/memdocs/memdocs/intune/protect/endpoint-security-edr-profile-settings.md

 ---
 # Endpoint detection and response policy settings for endpoint security in Intune

-View the settings you can configure in profiles for *Endpoint detection and response* policy in the endpoint security node of Intune as part of an [Endpoint security policy](../protect/endpoint-security-policy.md).
+View the settings you can configure in profiles for [Endpoint detection and response policy](../protect/endpoint-security-edr-policy.md) in the endpoint security node of Intune.

 Supported platforms and profiles:

-- **Windows 10 and later**:
+- **Windows 10 and later**: Use this platform for policy you deploy to devices managed with Intune.
+  - Profile: **Endpoint detection and response (MDM)**

+- **Windows 10 and Windows Server**: Use this platform for policy you deploy to devices managed by Configuration Manager.
-  - Profile: **Endpoint detection and response**
+  - Profile: **Endpoint detection and response (ConfigMgr) (Preview)**

+  *This platform and profile are in Public Preview*.

-## Endpoint detection and response profile
+## Endpoint detection and response (MDM)

-### Endpoint detection and response
+### Endpoint Detection and Response

 - **Microsoft Defender ATP client configuration package type**